seanys/2D-Irregular-Packing-Algorithm/README.md

 # 2D-Irregular-Packing-Algorithm

 **This repository contains algorithms for 2D irregular packing and a simple tutorial to the algorithms.
-We will update the algorithms then that are still unfinished or have errors.
-Welcome to fork and be one of our contributors.**
+If you discover any issues with the code, you are welcome to fork the repository and initiate a pull request after you have tested the code.
+We will review the changes and, upon confirmation, integrate them into the main branch and acknowledge you as one of our contributors.**

 ## Introduction